What is an association?

-A vereniging operating as a business pays corporation tax (vennootschapsbelasting).
+An association operating as a business usually pays corporate income tax (vennootschapsbelasting, vpb).
 You can make use of tax deductions, such as the investment allowance.
-Any profits must be allocated to the vereniging's objective or purpose.
-Whether a vereniging has to pay and charge VAT, or not, depends on its specific situation.
-Visit Belastingdienst.nl for more information.
+Any profits must be allocated to the association's objective or purpose.
+Not all associations have to pay vpb.
+Read which associations are exempt.

-A vereniging is a legal entity, which means that its committee members are theoretically not liable for any debts.
-There are, however, exceptions to this rule.
-For example, mismanagement, negligence or failure to list the vereniging in the Dutch Commercial Register.
+An association is a legal entity, which means that its committee members are usually not liable for any debts.
+There are exceptions to this rule.
+For example, mismanagement, negligence, or failure to list the association in the Dutch Business Register.